tanughate05/Recipe-Manageer-Web-App-/README.md

 - Seed behavior: when `userRecipes` is absent, code falls back to `window.RECIPES_DATA` (from `data.js`) and persists that seed into `localStorage`.
 This ensures initial cards display.
 - Common pitfalls:
   - If `data.js` contains `localStorage.removeItem("userRecipes")`, it will wipe saved recipes on every page load.
 Remove that line in `data.js` unless intentionally resetting during development.
-  - If you change `data.js` but `userRecipes` already exists in localStorage, the page continues to use the stored data — you may need to clear the key to pick up `data.js` changes.
+  - If I change `data.js` but `userRecipes` already exists in localStorage, the page continues to use the stored data — you may need to clear the key to pick up `data.js` changes.
 - Useful console commands:
   - Reset stored recipes: `localStorage.removeItem('userRecipes'); location.reload();`
   - Inspect stored recipes: `JSON.parse(localStorage.getItem('userRecipes'))`